milen92sl/TheFitnessCommunity_ForumSystem/README.md

 # The Fitness Community - Forum System

-Sport Forum is a platform for adding articles by different people for many sports.
+The Fitness Community Forum-System is a platform for adding articles by different people for many sports.
 There are many functionalities, such as:
 * CRUD operations for working with articles.
 * Recursive comments